HKIED SC is available on Sunday 26th April.

 For a really great video of the Flying Kukris at the HK Sevens please click here or here

 Sevens Ticket Refunds

-For those that did not get their full request for Sevens tickets and are due a refund, we have three methods available:-
+For those that did not get their full request for Sevens tickets and are due a refund, we have two methods available:-

 - Write to Flying Kukris RFC, c/o Nigel Aveline, 20B Tuen Mun Court, 2 Tsing Yung St. Tuen Mun NT.
 Please include a stamped addressed envelope and mention your player's name in your letter.

 - If you have a HSBC HK account we can make an internet transfer - please email me your bank details and your player's name to [email protected] - as transfers to other banks carry a $35 charge, we would prefer to keep this for HSBC accounts only.

 As the season draws to a close and as per the Club Constitution here we will hold our AGM on the 24th May 2015 at HLYIS.
 As per normal practice, all currently serving members of the Committee will stand down at the end of the season and thus all positions can be considered vacant.